karlhulme/mantella/README.md

         func: async () => services.callExternalService('foo'), // the meat of the step that probably makes a network call
         isErrorTransient: err => err.statusCode === 503, // decide which errors are transient so that the engine can keep trying the step
         retryIntervalsInMilliseconds: [100, 200, 400] // the retry strategy expressed as the number of milliseconds between each attempt
-      })
+      }),
+      output({ value: { result: 'some_data' }}) // record the output of the operation
     }
   }
 ```

-The last line, `await step(...)` is perhaps the most illustrative.
+The penultimate line, `await step(...)` is perhaps the most illustrative.
 These are the steps that really define an operation.
 The step function parameters are as follows:
 * **stepName** - The name of the step.
 This is how the engine ensures that each step is only run once, so it must be unique.
 * **func** - The actual function to run.
 You'll typically want to call external services and databases here.
 You can access those via the `services` object that is passed to the Mantella engine when it is created.
 * **isErrorTransient** - A function that takes an `Error` and returns true if the error is transient.
 This instructs the Mantella engine to keep trying this step until it succeeds.
 You can inspect an error's status code or examine its "type" or any other mechanism you want to determine if it's safe to retry.
 If an error occurs and it cannot be retried then the operation will fail at this point.